QggYt/BlueTheBot/SECURITY.md

-# Security Policy — TitanBot
+# Security Policy — Blue

 We take security seriously.
 If you discover a vulnerability, please follow the policy below so we can triage and address it safely.

 ## Summary / Self-hosting clarity
-TitanBot is distributed as open-source software for self-hosting.
+Blue is distributed as open-source software for self-hosting.
 We (the maintainers) do not operate self-hosted instances and do not have access to user data or configurations on third-party deployments.
 Self-hosters are responsible for securing and operating their instances.
 This policy describes how to report vulnerabilities affecting the project code and guidance for self-hosters who discover security issues in their deployment.

 ## Reporting a Vulnerability (preferred)
 - Preferred channel: Open a private GitHub Security Advisory for this repository (recommended).